 It’s a fake one — faux if you’re posh — that we’ve had for donkey’s years.

 You could most definitely use fresh foliage if you wanted but our old garland is synonymous with Christmas, so I’ll probably only stop using it when it’s bald and/or has lost all of it’s pine-cones!

 They actually all had double sided tape to stick them together but a good tip is to secure each one with paper clips along the edge instead.
 This means that they can be reused, year after year.

 Once they’d all been formed, I attached them to the spindles with cable ties.

 Positioning the pom poms was probably the trickiest bit, if I’m honest.

 I wanted them to look haphazard — and have a good mix of colours and sizes along the staircase — but it was definitely easier said than done!!
 I suspect if you use string — or ribbon — to attach them to the spindles, they might be easier to reposition.
 Cable ties are fairly unforgiving.

 That said, once I was done, they felt nice and secure.

 Tripping The Light Fantastic

-I finished off by weaving some little copper wire LED lights, that I picked up in Wilko, through the spindles and garland.
+I finished off by weaving some little copper wire LED lights through the spindles and garland.
+I picked these up in Wilko.